 The amount granted is dependent upon demonstrated need.
 Organizations applying must support the mission of ARIPPA, including the removal and conversion of waste coal into alternative energy and the beneficial use of CFB ash for AML/AMD reclamation.
 Founded in 1988, ARIPPA is a non-profit trade association based in Camp Hill, PA.
-Members can be located throughout the Anthracite and Bituminous Regions of Pennsylvania.
+Members are located throughout the Anthracite and Bituminous Regions of Pennsylvania and West Virginia.

 Members are comprised of: